The Impression Ceremony

 It started as casual consumption and became the Dregs’ most honest social ritual.

-A group of eight to fifteen people gathers — a cleared apartment, a G Nook back room, anywhere with floor space and quiet.
+A group of eight to fifteen people gathers — a cleared apartment, a back room, anywhere with floor space and quiet.
 A single purchased memory is selected.
 The group lies in a circle, heads toward center, neural interfaces linked.
 The memory loads simultaneously.
 For thirty to ninety minutes, they share the same experience.

 Then they sit up and talk.

 That conversation is the entire point.
 Each person experienced the same recording through different neural architecture, with different organic memories providing context, different emotional baselines shaping response.
-The same sunset produced grief in one participant, joy in another, and nothing in a third.
+The same sunset produced grief in one participant, joy in another, and nothing at all in a third.
 The conversation reveals something ordinary discourse never reaches — because everyone experienced the same input, the differences in response reveal the authentic self beneath the performance.

 The Practice